cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/04-cosmjs.md

 ```

 There are many other useful methods like `assertIsBroadcastTxSuccess` that verifies whether the transaction was successful or not, as used in [this sample snippet](https://gist.github.com/webmaster128/8444d42a7eceeda2544c8a59fbd7e1d9).

+## Next up

+Ready for the [final section](./05-cosmwasm) of this course?
+Discover CosmWasm and multi-chain smart contracting.